 Section references and content below have been updated to reflect California’s new LLC law that took effect on January 1, 2014 (see RULLCA Brings New LLC Laws to California in 2014).

 Any foreign (non-CA) startup that is headquartered in CA is likely to enter into “repeated and successive transactions” with suppliers, customers and other businesses that are located in the state.
-This is true even if the business isoperating a website on servers located thousands of miles away.
-As a result, the entity will need to register in CA.
+This is true even if the business is operating a website on servers located thousands of miles away.
+As a result, the entity will be doing business in CA, thus will need to register.

 For corporations, registration is required before transacting intrastate business (Section 2105(a)).
 In contrast, Section 17708.02(a) says that a foreign LLC “may apply for a certificate of registration” (emphasis added).

 Another disadvantage for corporations that do not register before transacting intrastate business is that they are subject to financial penalties (Section 2203).

 Finally, a foreign entity that conducts intrastate business without registering is precluded from maintaining in California courts actions arising from such business (Section 2203 for corporations, Section 17708.07(a) for LLCs).

 Fortunately, the registration process is reasonably straightforward and not too expensive.
 The correct Secretary of State form must be completed and submitted with a certificate of good standing from the state where the entity was formed and the applicable filing fee.